swthemathwiz/hp-z4-front-fan-mount/README.md

 ### M6 x ~16 mm Bolt, M6 Nut, and Washer

-You'll want to secure the fan mount to the bottom of the drive cage with an M6 bolt of about 16mm length.
+You'll want to secure the fan mount to the bottom of the drive cage with an M6 bolt of about 16 mm length.
 Too much longer and you'll run into other parts of the mount.
 You can get by with M5 or a \#12 size (1/4" hardware won't fit thru the hole).
 The head style does not matter too much.